rafaelpx/wildfire-tracker/README.md

-# wildfire-tracker
+# Nasa Wildfire Tracker
-Build a React app to track wildfire worldwide using NASA Open API and display on Google Maps API.
+Learning how to use NASA API and Google Maps API using React.

+### Packages used
+google-map-react
+@iconify/react
+@iconify/icons-mdi